 Veenentaal is an initiative of Remco van Veenendaal.
-As software engineer, computational linguist, senior technologist/lecturer, project manager and member of the board, he has acquired more than fifteen years’ experience on the intersection of language and computers.
-He viewed this intersection from the four perspectives business, education, research and government:
+As software engineer, computational linguist, senior technologist/lecturer, project manager and member of the board, I have acquired more than fifteen years’ experience on the intersection of language and computers.
+I viewed this intersection from the four perspectives business, education, research and government:

 - Business: Medical Development Technology in Oisterwijk, Polderland Language & Speech Technology in Nijmegen and the Nederlandse Organisatie voor Taal- en Spraaktechnologie in Nijmegen